dniHze/apple-silicon-tart-actions-runner-setup/README.md

 # Setup macOS GitHub Actions Runners with [Tart](https://github.com/cirruslabs/tart)

 Work in progress.
-Set of scripts and images to automate VMs with Actions Runners on Apple Silicon devices
+Set of scripts and images to automate VMs with Actions Runners on Apple Silicon devices.

 ## Pulling the image